Skip to main content

 Cassava

-Root vegetable prepared boiled, baked, or as the base for tuluk.
-A dietary staple across all islands.
+A root vegetable eaten boiled, baked, or grated as the base for tuluk.
+It is a staple on every island.

 Yam